Competency Study – 2021 to 2023

 On June 21, 2021, the Minnesota Board of Law Examiners (Board) published a Public Notice announcing plans to commence a comprehensive two-year study of the bar examination for the purposes of providing the Minnesota Supreme Court with a report and recommendation no later than June 1, 2023.

-The Committee seeks to solicit broad stakeholder input on this important issue.
-The Committee has developed a Project Timeline that includes five months of Working Groups to bring together divergent viewpoints.
+The Committee sought broad stakeholder input on this important issue and developed a Project Timeline that included five months of Working Groups to bring together divergent viewpoints.
 The Committee identified Stakeholder Groups and invited robust participation in the Board’s Working Group process.
 Three Working Groups formed to carefully consider this issue and make recommendations to the Board.
 Additional information on the Working Groups, including membership of the Working Groups, may be found below.

-The Working Groups have provided their reports to the Board, and the Board has provided these reports to the Bar Admissions Advisory Council (BAAC) for further input.
+The Working Groups provided their reports to the Board, and the Board provided these reports to the Bar Admissions Advisory Council (BAAC) for further input.
 The full reports are provided below.
-The Board will use the information provided by the Working Groups to further the study of this issue for the purpose of making recommendations to the Court in June 2023.
+The Board used the information provided by the Working Groups to further the study of this issue for the purpose of making recommendations to the Court in June 2023.

 In July 2022, the Board held two public listening sessions seeking input on the Working Group reports.
 In November 2022, the Board issued preliminary recommendations.
+Two additional public listening sessions were held in December 2022.
 Instructions were provided to those interested in providing written comments or presenting at the listening sessions.
 On March 20, 2023, the Board published revised recommendations.
-At this time, the Board does not have further listening sessions planned, but encourages those interested to submit written comments to the Minnesota Board of Law Examiners at 25 Rev. Dr. Martin Luther King Jr. Blvd., MN 55155 or email@example.com.
-Written comments will be part of the public record on this issue.
+On June 1, 2023, the Board filed its report and recommendations with the Court.

 The Working Group process began in January 2022 and continued through May 2022.
 The three Working Groups have each submitted a report with recommendations.
 A public notice announcing the publication of these Working Group reports may be found here.
 Additional information on the scope and membership of the Working Groups may be found here.
 If you are interested in additional information, please contact the Board office.